keikhcheung/keikhcheung.github.io/_posts/blog/2019-04-05-Global-Service-Jam-2019-Do-you-even-space-travel.md

 When was the last time you travelled to outer space?
 Last week, surfing around Saturn!
 </div>

 To our surprise, people were actually quite engaged in talking to us about space travel.
 We found out that, in general, they think space travel is cool.
 They reckon it allows them to discover new matters, watch the dazzling stars and planets, obtain brand-new resources, and even make friends with aliens.
 In short, they believe it is a life-changing experience.
-But at the same time, they also fear that they would miss our planet Earth——their family and friends, the fresh air, the flowers and the trees, and all the yummy delicacies {% raw %}<span style="display: inline-block">(Ramen! 🍜🍥).</span>{% endraw %} Some expressed that, instead of travelling to space, we should use the resources to solve existing issues on Earth, such as pollution and humanitarian aid.
+But at the same time, they also fear that they would miss our planet Earth—their family and friends, the fresh air, the flowers and the trees, and all the yummy delicacies {% raw %}<span style="display: inline-block">(Ramen! 🍜🍥).</span>{% endraw %} Some expressed that, instead of travelling to space, we should use the resources to solve existing issues on Earth, such as pollution and humanitarian aid.

 Despite the difficulty, we think it is cool to let people experience travelling to outer space.
 The pretty view of Earth from space would be worth it.
 More importantly, though, it was essential to let them know that, far out in the universe, there are probably no other planets as lovely as our only Earth.

 ## Space Travel Time

 How can we prototype space travel?
 We came up with the idea of letting people fly to space and see how planet Earth (currently) is.
 We built a paper prototype to simulate the space travel experience.
-More precisely, we condensed the travel journey to the most iconic and rewarding scene——watching the sunrise on Earth from outer space.
+More precisely, we condensed the travel journey to the most iconic and rewarding scene—watching the sunrise on Earth from outer space.
 We then went to the streets once again to ask people to space-travel with us.
 They were thrilled!

 <div class="o-grid" markdown="1">
 <div class="o-grid__col o-grid__col--2-4-m multi-pic" markdown="1">